letsencrypt/cp-cps/CPS.md

 ### 4.5.2 Relying party public key and certificate usage

-Relying Parties must fully evaluate the context in which they are relying on certificates and the information contained in them, and decide to what extent the risk of reliance is acceptable.
+Relying Parties should fully evaluate the context in which they are relying on certificates and the information contained in them, and decide to what extent the risk of reliance is acceptable.
 If the risk of relying on a certificate is determined to be unacceptable, then Relying Parties should not use the certificate or should obtain additional assurances before using the certificate.

 ISRG does not warrant that any software used by Relying Parties to evaluate or otherwise handle certificates does so properly.